From Human Intention to Action Prediction: Intention-Driven End-to-End Autonomous Driving: Introduction

-To address these fundamental challenges, we introduce Intention-Drive, the first comprehensive benchmark specifically designed to evaluate an autonomous driving system's ability to translate high-level human intentions into safe and precise driving actions.
-Intention-Drive makes two key contributions: (1) a new dataset of complex driving scenarios paired with corresponding natural language intentions, and (2) a novel evaluation protocol centered on the Intent Success Rate (ISR), which assesses semantic fulfillment of human goals beyond simple geometric accuracy.
-Through the evaluation, we reveal a significant performance deficit, demonstrating that existing architectures struggle to achieve the comprehensive scene and intention understanding required for this advanced task.
+To address these fundamental challenges, we formulate the task of intention-driven end-to-end autonomous driving.
+We further introduce Intention-Drive, the first comprehensive benchmark specifically designed to evaluate an AD system's ability to translate high-level human intentions into safe and precise driving actions.
+Using this benchmark, we develop and evaluate two distinct methodological frameworks to tackle the intention-driven task.
+Through extensive experiments, we analyze the capability of current state-of-the-art models, revealing a critical dichotomy between basic driving competency and intention understanding.

-In summary, the key contributions of this work are threefold: \begin{itemize}[leftmargin=*] \item We introduce Intention-Drive, the first benchmark specifically designed for the task of intention-driven autonomous driving, bridging the gap between high-level human commands and low-level vehicle control. \item We propose a novel evaluation metric, the Intent Success Rate (ISR), which moves beyond traditional geometric accuracy to assess the semantic fulfillment of the driving task, providing a more meaningful measure. \item We provide an analysis of the baseline model, revealing a significant performance gap on this new task and establishing a challenging new frontier to spur future research in intention-driven autonomous driving systems. \end{itemize}
+The key contributions of this work are fourfold: \begin{itemize}[leftmargin=*, itemsep=1pt, topsep=1pt, partopsep=1pt, parsep=1pt] \item We formally define \emph{Intention-Driven End-to-End Autonomous Driving}, a new problem setting that requires models to ground high-level, abstract human intentions into driving trajectories. \item We introduce \emph{Intention-Drive}, the first comprehensive benchmark for this task, featuring a large-scale dataset with natural language intentions and a novel evaluation protocol based on \emph{Imagined Future Alignment (IFA)}, which assesses semantic goal fulfillment beyond geometric accuracy. \item We present two baseline frameworks: an end-to-end vision-language planner that directly maps inputs to trajectories, and a hierarchical agent-based framework that decomposes intention understanding and vehicle action. \item Our experiments uncover a fundamental disconnect between geometric driving competence and semantic intention in existing models, while our approach achieves substantially improved alignment with human intentions. \end{itemize}